 I currently own three sleeping bags and almost without fail I will choose my lightweight (720 gram) -2° bag over my heavier, (1030 gram) -4° bag as my sleep system will carry me past the designated comfort rating of my less warm bag.
 I will only ever use the heavier and warmer bag in very cold conditions.

 Another factor here is the size of my compressed -2° bag being around half that of my heavier warmer bag.
 In itself this is not a major impact but when you transfer this across every item in your pack, including your pack, it all adds up.

 For the past three years my pack choice has been based on two main criteria:

-In the main that has suited me well however I found on my thru-hike of the Bibbulmun Track last year my pack which was very comfortable in week one carrying around 18.5 kg of weight at the heaviest, was uncomfortable with the same load a month later.
+In the main that has suited me well however I found on my thru-hike of the Bibbulmun Track in 2018 my pack which was very comfortable in week one carrying around 18.5 kg of weight at the heaviest, was uncomfortable with the same load a month later.
 I worked out that the issue was a loss of muscle mass in the upper body which meant that the padding I had at the start of the hike was no longer there and the shoulder straps were digging into me.

 Osprey Atmos AG 50 litre.
 Not the lightest but very, very comfortable

 Now while I will assess every piece of gear I own based on the above three criteria, the weight I give each of these considerations will vary.
 For me I will look at the length of the hike (distance), the duration of the hike (time), the forecast weather, the maximum weight I will be carrying, and then weight up all these factors when considering each piece of gear in my decision making process.

 What this means in many cases is that while I have favourites I use as a starting point I treat each and every hike as unique.
 This means I build my pack from the ground up to create what I consider to be the optimum for that particular hike, even if this selection isn’t necessarily the lightest in weight.